nexossama/E-student/README.md

 We tried to design a detailed architecture of our database, and here is the result:

 ![Texte alternatif de l'image](images/E_R.png)

 ---

+## UI Design

+The user interface design consists of custom-made widgets designed in Photopea -design tool- and converted into usable widgets using Python classes.

+Here's where you can find them:

+- The designed widgets are located in the **/client/assets** folder.
+- The corresponding class for each widget can be found in the **/client/CanvasToWidget.py** file.

+---